Nour-Sadek/HR-Data-Analyst/README.md

 # HR Data Analyst

-### Learning Outcomes:
-Conduct data analysis and handle a case that resembles the actual tasks a data analyst may encounter at their job.
-Master data merging, grouping, aggregation functions, and draw up pivot tables using the pandas functionality.

 ### About
 You work as an analyst in a company.
 The company's HR boss provided you with three datasets.
 The first two contain information about employees' performance